 We offer A Level Business.
 This is a popular course where students develop a critical understanding of organisations, the markets they serve, and the process of adding value.
 The subject draws on a variety of disciplines, and would be a suitable accompaniment to a range of other A-level courses.

-At AS level, the specification introduces candidates to the challenges and issues of starting a business, including financial planning.
+In Year 12 the specification introduces candidates to the challenges and issues of starting a business, including financial planning.
 It then explores the key internal functions of business and how the management of these functions can assist in improving the effectiveness and performance of a business.

-At A2 level, the specification considers strategies for larger businesses and how these strategies may change according to circumstances.
+In Year 13 the specification considers strategies for larger businesses and how these strategies may change according to circumstances.
 Finally, it considers the effects that external factors can have on businesses and how a business can plan for and manage change, including leadership style and change in business culture.